Invus Financial Advisors

 Venture Round in 2023

-BelliWelli is a Los Angeles-based company that specializes in creating gut-friendly, plant-based snack bars designed for individuals with irritable bowel syndrome (IBS).
-Founded in 2020, the company offers four varieties of gluten-free, dairy-free, and low-sugar bars that are certified low-FODMAP.
-These products are formulated with ingredients such as almond butter, chia seeds, and cinnamon, aiming to enhance digestive health while providing a delicious snacking option.
-By focusing on the needs of those with IBS, BelliWelli seeks to raise awareness about gut health and promote suitable dietary choices.
+BelliWelli is a Los Angeles-based company founded in 2020 that specializes in gut-friendly, plant-based snack bars designed for individuals with irritable bowel syndrome (IBS).
+The company offers a range of gluten-free, dairy-free, and low-sugar bars that are certified low-FODMAP, providing a healthy snacking option for those managing digestive sensitivities.
+BelliWelli's products, made with ingredients like almond butter, chia seeds, and cinnamon, aim to enhance consumer awareness of IBS while promoting digestive health through the inclusion of probiotics in their snacks.

 NextPoint Therapeutics